siddhi-io/siddhi/docs/documentation/siddhi-5.x/architecture-5.x.md

 Here, the **SiddhiApp** String is compiled to [SiddhiApp](https://github.com/siddhi-io/siddhi/blob/master/modules/siddhi-query-api/src/main/java/io/siddhi/query/api/SiddhiApp.java) object model by the [SiddhiQLBaseVisitorImpl](https://github.com/siddhi-io/siddhi/blob/master/modules/siddhi-query-compiler/src/main/java/io/siddhi/query/compiler/internal/SiddhiQLBaseVisitorImpl.java) class.
  This validates the syntax of the given Siddhi Application.
 The model is then passed to the [SiddhiAppParser](https://github.com/siddhi-io/siddhi/blob/master/modules/siddhi-core/src/main/java/io/siddhi/core/util/parser/SiddhiAppParser.java) to create the **SiddhiAppRuntime**.
-During this phase the semantics of the Siddhi Application is validated and the execution logic of the Siddhi Application is optimized.
+During this phase, the semantics of the Siddhi Application is validated and the execution logic of the Siddhi Application is optimized.

 ## Siddhi App Execution Flow